rekha-balan/azure-docs-test2-pr.nl-NL/articles/search/search-get-started-java.md

 * SearchServiceHelper.java: A helper class that provides static methods
 * Document.java: Provides the data model
 * config.properties: Sets the Search service URL and api-key
-* Pom.xml: A Maven dependency
+* pom.xml: A Maven dependency

 <a id="sub-2"></a>